 Today, in 2018, AoIP technologies are fully established in the 'wild'.
 Countless studios, theatres, permanent or temporary music venues and commercial premises employ AoIP systems to great effect.
 Many sound stages are using AoIP to some extent; some are leaping ahead in terms of flexibility with full-scale networked audio systems.
 But despite this, AoIP has a long way to go to achieve market saturation in post-production.
 So this guide has been assembled to help inform pro audio professionals who want to learn more about Audio Over IP as it relates to their field.
 So if you've ever wondered if AoIP will suit your way of working (the answer is probably yes), or if it will make all your existing gear instantly redundant (it needn't), sign up for this guide because those are the kinds of questions we'll be aiming to answer.

 Discover more in our Audio-Over-IP for Post Production e-book.
 Sign up for a free copy below;

-Join us at IBC 2018, the world's most influential media, entertainment and technology show based in Amsterdam.
-Sign up for a free complimentary show pass here.
+Join us at ISE 2019, the world's largest exhibition for AV and systems integration professionals based in Amsterdam.
+Sign up to receive your code for a complementary ISE Show pass here.